Skip to content

 Blepharoplasty

 A few things stand out.
-Mommy makeovers — which typically combine a tummy tuck, breast procedure, and liposuction — carry the highest average at $16,500.
-Blepharoplasty remains the most accessible surgical option at $4,800 on average.
-And BBLs, despite safety concerns that have reduced the number of surgeons offering them, continue to command premium pricing due to sustained demand.
+Mommy makeovers — which typically combine a tummy tuck, breast procedure, and liposuction — carry the highest average at $17,700, with facelifts close behind.
+Blepharoplasty remains the most accessible surgical option at about $6,100 on average.
+And BBLs, despite safety concerns that have reduced the number of surgeons offering them, continue to see steady demand.

 How Costs Vary by City